emad-elsaid/xlog/README.md

 * try to save posts to folder instead of sqlite db
 * catch 404 exceptions with 404 page ( make normal post using seeds and create a settings variable and make it the default value)
 * add support for MathML
+* enhance embeded links style a little bit further
+* replace any link by an embeded preview like facebook links preview (this is gonna be hard but we can inspect discourse for it)

 ## license